deuhub/kayeilsql_bigquery_csv/README.md

    freeGCP_t.pdf

-3. a PDF file about how to create a table in Google BigQuery using an existing CSV File:
+2. a PDF file about how to create a table in Google BigQuery using an existing CSV File:

    googleBigQuery_Table_fromCSV.pdf

-5. the CSV files for the Tables of the Training Database of "Kaye is Learning SQL".
+3. the CSV files for the Tables of the Training Database of "Kaye is Learning SQL".

+4. our_er_model_ep.jpg is the ER Model for the European Parliament.

 "Kaye is Learning SQL" resides in the following GitHub Pages.